Acid-core/osm-reportui/README.md

 ### Previews : [Interface](https://i.imgur.com/4035M0i.png) , [Discord Output](https://i.imgur.com/v5WHTon.png)

 ### SETUP
-Script's FOLDER NAME should be set to `osm-reportui`.
+- Script's FOLDER NAME should be set to `osm-reportui`.
 Using other names will break the script if not edited properly.
+- Set DISCORD WEBHOOK in `server.lua`.

 ### CREDITS
 - JericoFX for Guiding me with the UI Part